MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 ## Test the bot

-Virtual Agent includes a Test bot pane, where you can test how the conversation with the bot works in practice.
-You can hide the Test bot pane by selecting **Hide bot** in the lower left corner of Virtual Agent.
+Virtual Agent includes a **Test bot** pane, where you can test how the conversation with the bot works in practice.
+You can hide the **Test bot** pane by selecting **Hide bot** in the lower-left corner of Virtual Agent.

 ![Hide bot](media/hide-test-va.png)

-When the Test bot is hidden, **Hide bot** changes to **Test your bot**.
-Select **Test your bot** to restore the Test bot pane.
+When the test bot is hidden, **Hide bot** changes to **Test your bot**.
+Select **Test your bot** to restore the **Test bot** pane.

-You can test a bot topic by entering a trigger phrase for the topic at the **Type your message** prompt at the bottom of the Test bot pane.
+You can test a bot topic by entering a trigger phrase for the topic at the **Type your message** prompt at the bottom of the **Test bot** pane.

 ![Trigger phrase](media/enter-trigger.png)

-The trigger phrase starts the topic's conversation, and the Test bot displays the bot responses and user response choices you specified when you created the topic on the Topics page.
+The trigger phrase starts the topic's conversation, and the test bot displays the bot responses and user-response choices you specified when you created the topic on the Topics page.

 ![Complete conversation](media/test-conversation.png)